-Since the horrific attacks in Paris a few weeks ago, there has been a sharp fall – around 40% – in the amount of tourists travelling to the French capital.
-Meanwhile, in London, visitors to popular attractions such as The National Gallery and the London Eye have also declined, admist fear of another assault.
+Since the horrific attacks in Paris, there has been a number of atrocities across the world – and there has been a sharp fall – around 40% – in the number of tourists travelling to the French capital.
+Meanwhile, in London, visitors to popular attractions such as The National Gallery and the London Eye have also declined, amidst fear of another assault.

 What next?
 When will terrorists strike again and in which city or resort?
 The US government has issued a global alert which urges travellers to ‘proceed with caution’ when visiting destinations around the world; to avoid large crowds and public modes of transportation.